jez/blog/source/_posts/2015-03-10-noteworthy-dotfile-hacks.markdown

   Because it's much easier (for me at least) to read a blog post than read the code.
 share: false
+pinned: 9001
 ---

-There are some hidden gems in my dotfiles.
-This is a post to showcase them, putting them front and center.
+I have hundreds of files and folders in my dotfiles repo, and nearly 1000 commits---there are quite a few hidden gems buried in there that generally don't get to see the light of day.
+Rather than wander aimlessly through them, let me give you the guided tour.

 <!-- more -->